Greg Luzinski: Playing career

 At 6 ft 1 in and weighing 255 lb, Luzinski was a well-liked Phillie.
-He was a poor defensive left fielder but a feared slugger with a good batting average despite frequent strikeouts.
+He was also one of the more feared sluggers of his era, and had a well-earned reputation as a clutch hitter, particularly in the playoffs.
+He was also a capable left fielder, although an ill-timed error during the Phillies' infamous Black Friday playoff game in 1977 (which was amplified by errors during the same inning by two other Phillies) cast a undeserved shadow over his fielding abilities.
+However Luzinski led the league in fielding percentage in 1973, and he was routinely among the league leaders in assists.
+Luzinski maintained a respectable batting average throughout his career.
 He hit .300 or better for three consecutive seasons during the prime of his career, and was a career .276 hitter, with 307 home runs, and 1,128 RBIs.
 Luzinski was selected to be a National League (NL) All-Star every year between 1975 and 1978, highlighted by the home run he hit off Jim Palmer in the 1977 All-Star Game.
 In 1978, Luzinski was the top NL All-Star vote-getter.
 He was also the National League’s Most Valuable Player (MVP) runner-up in 1975 when he led the National League with 120 RBIs and 322 total bases; and in 1977, when he posted career highs in batting average (.309), home runs (39), and RBIs (130).

+He hit safely in every postseason game — and had at least one home run in each of the three National League Championship Series (NLCS)—played by the Phillies from 1976 to 1978, though Philadelphia did not advance to the World Series in any of those years.
+In the ninth inning of pivotal Game 3 of the 1977 NLCS, Luzinski misplayed a two-out Manny Mota fly ball, trapping the ball against the left-field wall and allowing the inning to continue.
+Errors by Mike Schmidt and Gene Garber the same inning sealed the deal for a day that Phillies fans would thereafter refer to as Black Friday.
+The Dodgers scored three runs in the inning and won the game, and eventually won the series.